 Once all the surfaces are smooth, the dental worker may polish your teeth.
 Polishing is done using a slow speed handpiece with a soft rubber cup that spins on the end.
 Prophylaxis (short for prophy) paste – a special gritty toothpaste-like material – is scooped up like ice cream into the cup and spun around on the teeth to make them shiny smooth.

-Fluoride foam or gel is then placed into small, flexible foam trays and placed over the teeth for 30 seconds.
-Afterwards the patient is directed to spit as much out as possible into a saliva ejector.
+Fluoride varnish is painted over the teeth and post application instructions are given to the patient or their parent.
 The fluoride helps to strengthen the teeth since the acids from bacteria in dental tartar and plaque will have weakened the surfaces.
-It is best not to eat, drink or rinse for 30 minutes after the fluoride has been applied.
+It is best not to eat, crunchy or sticky foods for three hours after the fluoride has been applied.

 Is it going to be painful?

 Most people find that cleanings are painless, and find the sensations described above – tickling vibrations, the cooling mist of water, and the feeling of pressure during “scraping” – do not cause discomfort.
 A lot of people even report that they enjoy cleanings and the lovely smooth feel of their teeth afterwards!
 There may be odd zingy sensations, but many people don’t mind as they only last a nanosecond.